 You will have access to our books - in addition to the allowance you have from your home library you can also borrow 15 items from us.
 [Education College students also have an additional 20 loans from the School Practice Collection.]

-Please be aware, you cannot return University of Derby Library books to your home library, and we will not send your reserved University items there either so you will need to visit one of the our libraries to collect and return anything you borrow from us, including any items that you have reserved.
-If you have reserved items and you're not sure where to collect them from, please ask a member of staff for assistance when you arrive.
+Please be aware, you cannot return University of Derby Library books to your home library, and we will not send any University items there either so you will need to visit one of the our libraries to collect and return anything you borrow from us.

 Obviously, your home library staff will be able to provide you with lots of help and support but you are also very welcome to contact our specialist library staff for help and advice on using our resources for your research.